How to Open a Savings Account

 Read on to learn how to open a savings account step by step.

-Can I open a savings account online?
+How to open a savings account online

 At Citi, it’s easy to open a savings account online.
 You can also open a Citi savings account at your nearest branch, or over the phone by reaching out at 1-800-321-2484 from 9AM to 11PM ET (TTY: We accept 711 or other Relay Service.)